Zamiell/isaac-faq/README.md

 Once you run the extractor, the resources directory will fill up with all of the XML files, ANM2 files, images, and other various files that the game uses.

+Note that you also have to re-run the resource extractor every time that there is a vanilla patch.

 <br>

 ## Why is my sprite showing up in-game as a black square?